Are you a book lover who’s constantly recommending reads to friends and family, itching to put your thoughts out to a wider audience?

 - Over 660 WordPress websites are created every day

-- There are over 50,000 plugins in WordPress and a vast community of developers and users.
+- Over 50,000 plugins in WordPress and a vast community of developers and users.

-As you can see, there are many reasons why you should choose WordPress over any of the free alternatives.
-It’s the absolute best platform for building a successful book blog whether you’re new to blogging or you have a bit of experience.
+As you can see, there are many reasons why you should choose paid WordPress theme over any of the free alternatives.
+It’s the absolute best platform for building a successful book blog, whether you’re new to blogging or have some experience.

 - First Impressions.
-Your domain name is the first thing visitors will see.
-A great name can make a lasting positive impression while a bad one can send readers running or cause them to forget your blog the minute they click away.
+Your name is the first thing visitors will see.
+A great blog name can make a lasting positive impression, while a bad one can send readers running or cause them to forget your blog the minute they click away.
 For example, book review blogs can have names such as ‘BookScore’, ‘BookWormReviews’, etc. which helps the reader immediately understand what the blog is about.

 - Search Engine Optimization.
 The domain name you choose can have a massive impact on your SEO.
-In other words, your domain name can have an impact on whether or not Google and other search engines send you traffic to your website.
+In other words, your domain name can impact whether or not Google and other search engines send you traffic to your website.
 This is where most of your traffic will come from once your website is running full speed ahead for those who don’t know.

 - Branding.
 You want people to know who you are and what you’re about, right?
 The book blog domain name you choose will define your brand.
 You can also have a privacy and review policy.
 It’s a massive branding opportunity that you can leverage to increase brand recognition.

 - Buy a .com domain name.
-Studies have shown that more people trust .com domains than any of the other domain name extensions available these days.
-And as a new blogger on the scene, you want to quickly start building that trust from your audience and build your blogging community.
+Studies have shown that more people trust .com domains than any other domain name extensions available these days.
+And as new bloggers on the scene, you want to quickly start building that trust from your audience and build your blogging community.

 - Stay broad with your domain name.
-This will allow you to be able to expand and grow your book blog.
+This will allow you to expand and grow your book blog.
 However, moving away from fun ideas for your domain name would be best.
 Growing your blog is hard with a super niche domain name like ‘RomanceNovelReviewBlog (dot) com.’
 This will significantly impact your blog name and build a successful blog.

 - Keep it short and sweet.
 Avoid using long words that are hard to spell when choosing a name for your book blog.
 Your domain name should be unique, memorable, and easy to understand.

 - Alliteration is king.
 Alliteration is the occurrence of the same or similar letters or sounds at the beginning of words.
 It makes it more likely that your audience will remember your book blog.
-For instance, ‘CatHat.com’ or ‘CatChristmas.com’.
+For instance, ‘CatHat (dot) com’ or ‘CatChristmas (dot) com.’

 - Think of a branding concept.
-When considering a domain name, try to think of the branding concept around it.
-This is something that can be super helpful in getting you to come up with unique names for your book blog.
+When considering a domain name, try to think of the branding concept.
+This can be super helpful in getting you to come up with unique names for your book blog.

 - Don’t buy a high-priced domain name.
-Start with a standard domain name and focus on building your business first.
+Instead, start with a common domain name and focus on building your business.
 It’s much better to do this than to buy a domain name you fall in love with for a couple of thousand dollars.

 - Don’t get stuck at this stage.
-A lot of people give in to “analytics paralysis” here and never move past this stage.
+So many people give in to “analytics paralysis” here and never move past this stage.
 Don’t let that happen to you.
-Find something within a couple of hours that is good enough and think of a concept around it, then move on.
+Instead, find something good enough within a couple of hours, think of a concept around it, and then move on.

-- Avoid Hyphens and Number: When choosing a domain name, make sure you don’t put hyphens and number in the actual domain name.
+- Avoid Hyphens and Numbers: When choosing a domain name, ensure you don’t put hyphens and numbers in the actual domain name.
 This is a common mistake and one that should be avoided when you choose your own blog domain.

-With a customized domain, everyone from Google and your audience, to authors, publishers, and other book bloggers will see you as a professional, and treat you as such.
+With a custom domain, everyone from Google and your audience to authors, publishers, and other book bloggers will see you as a professional and treat you as such.

-But remember, while it’s vital to choose well, it’s not necessary to spend countless hours deciding which domain name to go with.
+But remember, while it’s vital to choose well, it’s unnecessary to spend countless hours deciding which domain name to go with.